snyk-labs/docker-goof/README.md

 ## Screenshots

-All of these screenshots goofnstrate the extra value provided when a Dockerfile is supplied via the CLI `--file` argument.
+All of these screenshots demonstrate the extra value provided when a Dockerfile is supplied via the CLI `--file` argument.

 For example: